peytoncordero/DRI25/command-line.md

 The sign `~` is called *tilde*.
 The command `cd ~` gets you to your user folder, `home`.
 Once you are there, it will be easier to get to a new location.

 </Info>

-It might seem repetitive or basic to check our location once again.
-However, when you are working on a bigger project, documenting the location of files is important, as we need to know the path to access them.
-Think again of the metaphor of the library: to find a book, you need to know how to get to the right shelf.

 **Now that we are ready, let's create the cheat sheet!**